iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 **Theoretical  probability** is what can be stated and seems fixed.
 For example flipping a coin.

 **Experimental probability** Finding an outcome based on past data and experience example prediction of the score.
 Probability gives a reasonable predictions about an outcome.
 It is highly likely but not hundred percent true.
+Also known as **subjective probability**.

 **Simulation and Randomness** We can use list of random numbers to simulate our experiment multiple times and average out to find confidence.

+## Events

+Every possible outcome of a variable is an event.

+**Simple event** is an event described by a single characteristic.
+For eg, a day in January from all days in 2018.

+**Joint event** is an event described by two or more characteristics.
+For eg, a day in January that is also a Wednesday from all days in 2018.

+**Complement of an event** A (denoted A’).
+All events that are not part of event A. For eg, all days from 2018 that are not in January.

+**Mutually Exclusive** have no intersection outcomes.
+They cannot occur simultaneously.
+For eg, A = day in Jan, B = day in Feb.
+A and B cannot occur simultaneously.

+**Collectively Exhaustive Events** are those in which:

+- One of the event must occur
+- The set of events covers the entire sample space

+For eg, A = Weekday; B = Weekend; C = January; D = Spring;

+Events A, B, C and D are collectively exhaustive (but not mutually exclusive – a weekday can be in January or in Spring).

+Events A and B are collectively exhaustive and also mutually exclusive.

 ## Addition Rule
 Addition rule of probability.

 P(A or B) = P(A) + P(B) - P(A and B)

-here P(A and B) is probability of intersection of A and B. Mutually exclusive events have no intersection outcomes.
+here P(A and B) is probability of intersection of A and B. If A and B are mutually exclusive, then P(A and B) = 0.

+For eg, P(Jan or Wed) = P(Jan) + P(Wed) - P(Jan and Wed) = 31/365 + 52/365 - 5/365 = 78/365

 ## Multiplication Rule